[Iwate Prefecture] 7 famous waters in Iwate Prefecture! Sweetfish and salmon swim upstream in the famous water that flows through the city!

 In 2008, ``Heisei's 100 Famous Waters'' was released, which includes not only rivers and springs, but also irrigation water and groundwater.A total of 200 famous waters were selected, with 12 in each area in Tohoku.
 24 locations are considered famous waters.

-Iwate prefecture's famous waters selected as one of the 100 best waters selected by the Ministry of the Environment
+A famous water source from Iwate Prefecture that was selected as one of the "100 Famous Waters Selected by the Ministry of the Environment"

-It has been selected from Ryusendo Cave and Hachimantai, two of the prefecture's leading tourist spots.
+It was selected from two of the prefecture's most popular tourist spots, Ryusendo Cave and Hachimantai

-Ryusendo Cave, one of Japan's three largest limestone caves, is a long limestone cave with a total length of over 4 km and is a national natural monument.
+Ryusendo Cave, one of Japan's three largest limestone caves, is a huge cavern with a total length of over 4km and is a national natural monument

-There are several mysterious underground lakes with high transparency and deep water that spring up in abundance with slightly alkaline water that contains plenty of calcium, and currently three of the underground lakes are open to the public for tourism.
+There are several mysterious underground lakes with deep, clear water and an abundance of slightly alkaline water rich in calcium, and three of these lakes are currently open to the public for tourism

-In addition to being used as tap water in Iwaizumi Town, the spring water is sold as ``Ryusendo Cave Water,'' and canned coffee ``Ryusendo Coffee,'' made with this water, is also available at retailers in Iwate Prefecture and online shops.
-Available for purchase.
+The spring water is used as tap water in Iwaizumi Town and is sold as "Ryusendo Water."
+Canned coffee made with this water, "Ryusendo Coffee," is also available for purchase at stores in Iwate Prefecture and online shops

 INFORMATION